dsoft/yii2-abcms-multilanguage/README.md

 ./yii migrate --migrationPath=@vendor/abcms/yii2-multilanguage/migrations
 ```

+> You can use [abcms/yii2-generators](https://github.com/dsoft/yii2-abcms-generators) to generate a custom model and CRUD or continue with the manual steps below.

-### 2. Add model behvarior:
+### 2. Add model behavior:
-Add the multi language behavior and specify which attributes can be translated and the type for each field.
-If field type is not specified, text input will be used by default.
+Add the multi-language behavior and specify which attributes can be translated and the type for each field.
+If the field type is not specified, text input will be used by default.

 ```php
 [